Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added HTTP-handler SassAndScssAssetHandler, which is responsible for text output of translated Sass- or SCSS-asset.
+   Added support of the file cache dependencies based on the list of Sass- and SCSS-files, that were added to a Sass- or SCSS-asset by using the @import directive.

    =============
    DOCUMENTATION